Common Sleep Challenges

 GREAT!
 That’s what we’re here for.
 But, we want to make sure when you do the work to sleep train, it sticks.
 Timing is everything.
 Sometimes finding the right time to sleep train, even if it means more wakeful nights, will allow the consistency it takes to be successful.

-sleep training windowYou may be anxious to begin sleep training your little one, but you’ll have much better success if you wait until your baby has hit a few important milestones.
 After 16 weeks, a baby’s circadian rhythm has usually developed, and most children at this age will sleep more during the night hours than the day.
 By this time, your baby will also be able to practice self-soothing and go for longer stretches without feeding.
+These skills will allow them to help themselves sleep, which reduces their discomfort as they learn to sleep by themselves.

 The holidays are a busy time of year!
 Family gatherings and festivities can be a lot of fun, but they can also mean packing more into hectic schedules.
 It’s easy to miss naps and bedtimes!
 We all know what happens when kids become overtired- it’s a little bug we can call “Holiday Sleep.”
 But, by setting up properly, you can lessen the chance of a dreaded holiday meltdown.
 Read more